silx-kit/silx/doc/source/Tutorials/hdf5fromschema.rst

 .. warning::

-  When defining a virtual dataset with a list of filenames, the source files will be opened and inspected.
+  When defining a external binary dataset with a list of filenames, the source files will be opened and inspected.
   In addition the HDF5 dataset will store absolute file names so moving the data will break the link.
+  See :ref:`create-hdf5-content-from-a-schema-merging-urls` for details on how data is merged (preserve shape vs. stack vs. concatenate behavior).

 Here is an equivalent schema that can be used for any binary data which is contiguous and uncompressed: